expressjs/express/docs/guide.md

 		// same as app.set('some feature', false);
 	});

-To alter the environment we can set the _CONNECT_ENV_ environment variable, or more specifically _EXPRESS_ENV_, for example:
+To alter the environment we can set the _NODE_ENV_ environment variable, for example:

-    $ EXPRESS_ENV=production node app.js
+    $ NODE_ENV=production node app.js

 ### Settings